lou-k/pi-photo-sync/destinations/dropbox/README.md

 ## Caveats

 Note that this setup assumes that your camera names the images continuously.
-If it restarts at 1 each time you erase your card, then the `dropbox_uploader.sh` command will overwrite images in your web cloud.
+If it restarts at "1" each time the card is erased, then the `dropbox_uploader.sh` command will overwrite images in your Dropbox.

-If you want the remote folder to organize images by date, check out the [Copying and Organizing over SSH](../ssh-copy-and-organize/README.md) setup.
+This should organize images in the remote folder by date gathered from the images' EXIF metadata, similar to the [Copying and Organizing over SSH](../ssh-copy-and-organize/README.md) setup.